siddhartha-gadgil/TrainLogic/docs/_notes/inductive.md

 More generally, rather than defining a single inductive type we can define an _inductive type family_.
 This is similar to the above, except that the final target of constructors is some specific member of the type family.
 We have seen two examples - labelled trees and vectors.

+Let us first consider the type family `LTree : Type -> Type`.
+This is defined as follows.

 ```haskell
 data LTree : Type -> Type where
   LLeaf : (a: Type) -> (label: a) -> LTree a
   LNode : (a : Type) -> (left : LTree a) -> (right : LTree a) -> LTree a
 ```

+For a fixed type, say `Nat`, `LTree Nat : Type` is an inductive type with constructors `LLeaf Nat` and `LNode Nat`.
+Such inductive type families are a simple generalization of inductive types, generally called _parametrized_ inductive type families (similar to _generics_ in many programming languages).
+Thus we have simply introduced a bunch of inductive types rather than just one.

+On the other hand, the case of _Vectors_ is more subtle.
+To see this, first look at the definition.

 ```haskell
 *Intro> :doc Vect